wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 In the Traces browser, you can explore the context and the details of your application's traces.

-The way you access the Traces browser determines its initial content:

-* Navigate from the Service page to automatically display traces for operations you selected.
+* Navigate from the Service page to display traces for operations you selected.
-* Select **Applications > Traces** from the task bar for an empty page that you populate by [querying](trace_data_query.html).
+* Select **Applications > Traces** from the task bar to display an empty page that you populate by [querying](trace_data_query.html).

 ![explore trace browser](images/tracing_traces_browser.png)

-You can use the different panels in the Traces browser to:
+From the Traces browser, you can:
 * Query for traces and view the query results in the [traces list](#view-trace-query-results).
-* Select a trace from the list and investigate its service-level context in the [service map panel](#investigate-the-service-map-for-a-trace).
+* Select a trace from the list and investigate its service-level context in the [service map panel](#view-related-services).
 * Select a trace from the list and examine its spans in the [trace details panel](#examine-trace-details).

-**Note:** You can toggle the panel size for the traces list, service map, or trace details.
+You can toggle the panel size for the traces list, service map, or trace details.

 ## Query for a List of Traces